 In addition, PharmAthene is a party to various exclusive and non-exclusive licenses to specific patents and technologies relating to transgenic production of proteins in the milk of non-human animals which are held by other parties.
 Some of these licenses, which generally extend for the life of any applicable patent, require PharmAthene to pay royalties on sales of products which may be derived from or produced using the licensed technology.
-PharmAthene derives its rights to the patents, patent applications and know how relating to ValortimTM through its collaboration arrangement with Medarex, Inc., which owns such rights.

-PharmAthene relies upon certain proprietary trade secrets, know-how and continuing technological advances to develop a competitive position.
+PharmAthene relies upon certain proprietary trade secrets, know-how and continuing technolgocal advances to develop a competitive position.
 In efforts to maintain confidentiality and ownership of trade secrets, proprietary information and developments, all of PharmAthene's employees are required to execute agreements regarding confidentiality and assigning to PharmAthene all rights to any inventions and processes they develop while they are employed by PharmAthene.